 The Celts had one major advantage - they had discovered Iron.
-Iron had been introduced to the Celtic peoples in Europe around 1000 to 700BC, thus giving them the technological edge to spread as they did.
+Iron had been introduced to the Celtic peoples in Europe around 1000 to 700BC, thus giving them a technological edge to advance their civilisation.

 Iron was a far superior metal to bronze, being stronger and more durable.
-On the other hand, it required much hotter fires to extract it from its ore ply became an alternative metal and many bronze objects have been found that were made in the Iron Age.
+On the other hand, it required much hotter fires to extract it from its ore, however it became an alternative metal to bronze.

 Whether or not the arrival of the Celts in Ireland was an actual invasion, or a more gradual assimilation, is an open queston.
 On the one hand, the Celts - who were by no means pacifists - must have arrived in sufficiently large numbers to obliterate the existing culture in Ireland within a few hundred years.